iurnus/scripps_kaust_model/README.md

 The older versions are available here: [older versions](https://github.com/iurnus/scripps_kaust_model/releases)

+To insall the code, please refer to the [code documentation](https://scripps-coupled-atmosphere-ocean-model.readthedocs.io).

 ********************************************************************************************

 This is the repository for the Scripps-KAUST Regional Integrated Prediction System (SKRIPS).